College of Arts, Humanities, and Social Sciences

 Humanities and Communication

-Watch here for information about law school, the admissions process, resources and tips for completing your application.
+Watch here for helpful insights into law school—what to expect, how to navigate the admissions process, and where to find the best resources and tips for crafting a strong application. 🎓📚

 The Law School Admissions Test (LSAT)